directed by Katherine Jerkovic

 In the rundown Sarajevo suburb of Alipasino Polje, Faruk is an orphan who lives with his ill grandmother and spends his days foraging for scrap metal and dabbling in petty crime.
 One day he meets Mona, a timid teen from a politically powerful and affluent family.
 As Mona dreams of escaping the overbearing toxicity of her home life, she seeks refuge and opens herself up to Faruk, a boy from a world entirely different than her own.

 written and directed Igor Drljaca

 starring Pavle Cemerikic, Sumeja Dardagan, Jasmin Geljo, Kerim Cutuna, Alban Ukaj, Irena Mulamuhic

-Bosnia Selection for the 94th Academy Awards
+Bosnia and Herzegovina Selection for the 94th Academy Awards

 TIFF Canada's Top Ten 2021 Select